 An LLC, has distinct advantages over both a corporation and a partnership in that it not only avoids multiple level taxation, it also limits the liability of its members to the extent of the contributions made by them to the Company.
 No member of an LLC has personal liability for the debts of the LLC except where there are personal guarantees or other special arrangements.
 Moreover, LLC members, unless restricted by agreement, fully participate in the management of the LLC, while limited partners in a limited partnership may not participate in the management of the enterprise without risking the loss of their limited liability status.
+These LLCs are also not subject to taxation in Belize and elsewhere.

-13.3 Belize exempt trust
+13.3 Belize International Trust